 Many have found a correlation between such a widespread pandemic and the way we humans have been mistreating the earth for so long, seemingly without consequence.
 COVID-19 is seen by some as a sort of karmic retribution.
 This may be simplifying the serious situation, however, one cannot deny the amount of stress that we have placed on Mother Earth.
 The proof is in those pictures we see now of clearer skies and cleaner water.

 Will we learn to appreciate all that planet earth has given us?
-After this is all over and people have recovered from the shock and grief of so much loss, can we come together once again as human beings and begin to appreciate the earth and all of her inhabitants?
+Once this is all over and people have recovered from the shock and grief, will we come together once again as human beings and begin to appreciate the earth and all of her inhabitants?
 Only time will tell, but I am positive that there is more good than bad out there.
-We must do the right thing and finally respect our Mother.
+We must do the right thing and finally respect our Mother Nature.